DivineOmega/uxdm/README.md

 ## Migrations

 Each UXDM migration requires a source object and at least one destination object.
 These determine where and how data is read and written.
-The UXDM package comes with a variety of source and destination objects, including the following.
+The UXDM package works with a variety of source and destination objects, including the following.

 * PDO (PHP Database Object) Source & Destination
 * Eloquent (as used in Laravel) Source & Destination